-The Investment Manager applies governance and sustainability criteria when selecting investments for the Fund.
+The Investment Manager applies sustainability criteria when selecting investments for the Fund.

 Companies in the investment universe are assessed on their governance, environmental and social profile, across a wide range of underlying measures.
-The Investment Manager will take into account an assessment of the sustainability profile of companies when determining position sizing within the portfolio.
+The Investment Manager will then decide whether a company is eligible for inclusion in the Fund, based on its sustainability profile.
+The sustainability characteristics of a company can also impact the sizing of positions in the Fund.